 Garlic is the bomb.
 Garlic oil has even been known to treat fungal infection and bacteria like E.Coli, which can cause UTIs.

-Probiotics!
-Yaaaaaas!
-I, for one, am anti-yogurt.
+It’s like building a protective fortress for your body – one delicious spoonful at a time.
+I, however, am anti-yogurt.
 Ardently so.
 It always tastes like solidified sour milk to me.
 Seriously, when people try to tell me that they sincerely prefer froyo over ice cream, I want to punch them a little bit.
 And I’m pretty kind-hearted, generally speaking!
-OFF TASK, GABI.

-Probiotics have all the pH regulating powers of the world packed into one little pill, so I get the benefits of a daily yogurt without wanting to kill myself.
+So I take them in capsule form.
+Probiotics have all the pH regulating powers of the world even when packed into one little capsule, so I get the benefits of a daily yogurt without wanting to kill myself.
 Basically, they help to balance out wacky pH levels in your under-carriage, which can cause BV or yeast infections.

 If you don’t necessarily need a daily vag upkeep regimen like yours truly, you might want to opt for RepHresh (clever!)
 Pro-B, which is a super-strength probiotic that you can get over-the-counter in times of dire need.